dxaginfo/setlist-builder-sync-june2025/README.md

 # Setlist Builder + Sync

-A web application for musicians to create, manage, and synchronize setlists across devices with real-time collaboration features.
+A comprehensive web application for musicians and bands to create, manage, and synchronize setlists across team members.
+Streamline your performance preparation with collaborative setlist management, real-time syncing, and performance mode features.

-## Project Overview

-Setlist Builder + Sync is designed to help musicians and bands:

-- Create and organize setlists for performances and rehearsals
-- Store song information, lyrics, and chord charts
-- Collaborate with band members in real-time
-- Use a distraction-free performance mode with auto-scrolling
-- Export and share setlists with venue staff
-- Track setlist history and changes over time

 ## Features

-- **Setlist Management**: Create, edit, and organize multiple setlists
+- **Setlist Management**: Create, edit, and organize setlists with drag-and-drop functionality
-- **Song Library**: Maintain a comprehensive library of songs with metadata
+- **Song Library**: Maintain a database of your songs with details like key, tempo, and duration
-- **Real-time Collaboration**: Share and edit setlists with band members simultaneously
+- **Band Collaboration**: Share setlists with band members and collaborate in real-time
-- **Performance Mode**: Distraction-free interface with auto-scrolling and quick navigation
+- **Performance Mode**: Distraction-free view with auto-scrolling and night mode for live performances
-- **Export Options**: Share and print setlists in various formats
-- **Version History**: Track changes and revert to previous versions
+- **Version History**: Track changes to setlists with full version history
+- **Sync Across Devices**: Access your setlists on any device with real-time synchronization
+- **Export Options**: Export setlists as PDF, text, or share via link
+- **Notes & Annotations**: Add performance notes, reminders, and annotations to songs and setlists
+- **Set Time Calculator**: Automatically calculate set duration based on song lengths
+- **Offline Support**: Access and edit setlists even without internet connection

-## Technology Stack
+## Tech Stack

 ### Frontend
-- React.js with TypeScript
+- React with TypeScript
 - Redux Toolkit for state management
-- Material-UI components
+- Material UI for component library
-- Socket.io client for real-time updates
+- Socket.io for real-time updates
-- Styled-components for responsive design
+- PWA (Progressive Web App) for offline functionality

 ### Backend
 - Node.js with Express
-- RESTful API with GraphQL support
+- PostgreSQL database with Sequelize ORM
+- Redis for caching and session management
 - Socket.io for real-time communication
-- JWT authentication with OAuth 2.0
+- JWT for authentication

+### DevOps
+- Docker for containerization
+- GitHub Actions for CI/CD
 - AWS S3 for file storage

-### Database
-- PostgreSQL for structured data
-- Redis for caching and performance
 - Elasticsearch for search functionality

-## Setup Instructions
+## Getting Started

 ### Prerequisites
-- Node.js (v18 or higher)
+- Node.js (v16 or higher)
-- npm (v9 or higher)
+- npm or yarn
+- Docker and Docker Compose (for containerized setup)
-- PostgreSQL (v14 or higher)
+- PostgreSQL (if running locally without Docker)
-- Redis (v6 or higher)

 ### Installation